 There is every possibility that the vision of the Indian tradition is valid and will be confirmed if proper research is done.
 At present, Indian psychology lies scattered as it were in the ancient scriptures.
 At the conference, papers mainly discussed the view of the Bhagavad Gita and Patanjali’s yoga sutras.
 However, there is much more.
 For example, Kashmir Shaivism is a goldmine for psychologists.
-Buddhist and Sufi texts also give extraordinary insights.
+Buddhist texts also give extraordinary insights.
 It is a challenge to dive deeply into the Indian tradition and come up with relevant and helpful insights for the human being and society.
 Further, it is necessary to find ways to prove the validity of those insights.

 Some students rued the fact that there are no textbooks ready on Indian psychology.
 However, Dr Cornelissen assured: “A lot is ready.
 Everyone has to work and find out for himself.”
 Prof Rao warned: “If we do not do it, westerners will do it.
 And they will do it badly.”